 Description

-PLAN: the baths comprise a roughly rectangular structure aligned north-east to south-west but tapering to the south-west.
-The walls are 100 yards long by 50 yards in width.
-There is no bottom as the bath is filled directly from the sea and river.
+The baths are made of shuttered concrete and feature a roughly rectangular shape, aligned from north-east to south-west, tapering towards the south-west.
+The walls measure 100 yards in length and 50 yards in width, and there is no bottom as the baths are filled directly from the sea and river.

-DESCRIPTION: there are concrete steps with tubular metal handrails along the north-west and south-east sides.
-On the south side built into the southern edge are two rectangular pits, a sand pit and a children's paddling pool.
-About two thirds along the eastern side is a concrete breakwater stretching partly across the baths consisting of a concrete platform supported on four concrete piers.
-There are two metal aerating fountains in the pool.
+Concrete steps with tubular metal handrails are located along the north-west and south-east sides.
+On the south side, there are two rectangular pits built into the edge: a sand pit and a children's paddling pool.
+About two-thirds along the eastern side is a concrete breakwater that stretches partly across the baths, consisting of a concrete platform supported on four concrete piers.
+Additionally, there are two metal aerating fountains in the pool.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.